Infosys to pay USD 800K to settle worker misclassification, tax fraud charges

 In 2017, Infosys had agreed to pay the State of New York USD 1 million to settle allegations of submitting wrong documents to federal authorities.
 The Californian settlement that was carried out in November was released to the media on Tuesday.

-California initiated legal actions against Infosys after a complaint was filed by whistleblower Jack "Jay" Palmer, a former Infosys employee.
-Palmer had sued the Indian company in 2017.
+California initiated legal actions against Infosys after a compliant was filed by whistleblower Jack "Jay" Palmer, a former Infosys employee.
+Palmer has sued the Indian company in 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)